MoatazFarid/proofreading-extension/README.md

   - Replace original text
   - Color-coded actions
 - Secure API key storage
+- Customizable prompts for each action
 - Rate limiting to prevent excessive API usage
 - Floating, draggable tooltip interface
 - Copy to clipboard functionality
 - Replace original text option
 - Dark mode support
 - Responsive and accessible design

+## About

+Developed by [Moataz Farid](https://linkedin.com/in/moatazfarid).
+This extension aims to provide a seamless text enhancement experience using the power of OpenAI's GPT models.

 ## Installation